 What is a load balancer in Kubernetes?

-Kubernetes load balancers work a little differently, but with the same foundational idea.
-However, a distinction should be made between two different load balancer types in Kubernetes:
+Kubernetes load balancers operate a bit differently—but with the same underlying concept.
+In Kubernetes, however, distinction must be made between two different types of load balancers:

 Internal Kubernetes load balancers

-We’ll take a quick look at internal Kubernetes load balancers for the sake of topic completeness, but external ones will be the focus of the article.
-Internal load balancers take a different approach than classic load balancers.
-These ensure that only applications running on the same virtual network as your Kubernetes cluster can access it.
+Internal Kubernetes load balancers take a different approach than classic load balancers and are mentioned here for completeness.
+They ensure that only applications running within the same virtual network as their Kubernetes cluster can access this network.

 External Kubernetes load balancers